Planning as Inference in Epidemiological Models: Approach

 During an outbreak governments continuously monitor and assess the situation, adjusting their policies based on newly available data.
-The theoretical framework to do this is that of model predictive control.
+A convenient theoretical and general framework to formalize this is that of model predictive control~\citep{camacho2013model}.
 In this case, $Y_t$ consists of variables $Y^{data}_t$ that can be measured as the epidemic unfolds (such as the number of deaths) and the auxiliary variables $Y^{aux}_t$ that indicate whether desired goals were achieved, just like in Section \ref{sec:control-inference}.
 Say that at time $t=0$ the policymakers choose a policy to enact $\theta^*_0$ based on the posterior distribution

 Then at time $t=1$ they will have gained additional information $Y^{data}_1$, leading to a new belief over the current state that we denote as $\hat{p}_1(X_1,Z_1)$, for which we give a formula in the general case in Equation \ref{eq:belief-state}.
-The policymakers then choose the policy $\theta^*_1$ from the posterior distribution $p(\theta | \forall_{t > 1} \ Y^{aux}_t = 1)$.
+The policymakers then choose the policy $\theta^*_1$ from the posterior distribution $p(\theta \mid \forall_{t > 1} : Y^{aux}_t = 1)$.

 Generally, at time $t$ we compute the posterior distribution conditioned on the current state and achieving desirable outcomes in the future

 Policymakers then can use this distribution to choose the policy $\theta^*_{t}$ that is actually enacted.
 The current belief state is computed by inference